gyupro/EasyKoreanLpDetector/README.md

 ### Advantages :
-* This works better than other opensource proejcts on github
+* This project works better than other open-source projects on GitHub.
-* Easiest code on github
+* It has the easiest code of all projects on GitHub.
-* It's fast when you have GPU
+*It is fast when you have a GPU.
-* You can upgrade the performance by training
+* You can improve performance by training.
-* It works well with 4k images that are taken from a phone
+* It works well with 4K images taken from a phone.

-### limits :
+### Limitations :
 * The train is not perfectly done, Original yolov5 model is used to detect a car so that it does not perform well when a car is close to the camera
-* Old plates are sometimes not recognizable, but compared to old ones, new onews are recognized well.
+* Old license plates may not be easily recognizable, but compared to older ones, newer ones are more easily recognizable.

 ## References